zmbc/shakespearelang/docs/index.md

 In addition to normal lines, the console also accepts standalone expressions, the result of which it displays.
 These cannot end with periods.
-The answers to questions are also displayed.
+The answers to questions are also displayed, but note that like all questions in SPL, they modify the global state!

 ```
 >> Juliet: The sum of thyself and a King
-74
+0
->> Juliet: Are you nicer than a golden chihuahua?
+>> Are you nicer than a golden chihuahua?
-True
+Setting global boolean to False
 >>
 ```

-#### Inspecting the stage and characters
+#### Inspecting the current state

-To see a list of characters currently on stage, enter `stage` into the console.
+To see the who's on stage and the values of characters and of the global boolean, type `state` into the console.

 ```
->> stage
+>> state
+global boolean = False
-On stage:
+on stage:
-Hamlet
+  Hamlet = -1 ()
-Juliet
+  Juliet = 0 ()

-Off stage:
+off stage:
 ```

+In this display, the number next to a character is the current value, while the parentheses hold the values on their stack (the rightmost values are at the top).
-To inspect a character, simply enter their name.
+To see a single character only, you can enter their name.

 ```
 >> Hamlet
-Hamlet
+Hamlet = -1 ()
-Value: 74
-Stack:
 >> Juliet: Remember thyself!
-Hamlet pushed 74
+Hamlet pushed -1
 >> Hamlet
-Hamlet
+Hamlet = -1 (-1)
-Value: 74
-Stack:
-74
->>
 ```

 #### Commands

+There are three special commands you can use in the console:

-The commands `next` and `continue` are special. `next` executes the next line or event in the play, returning you to the interactive console afterwards. `continue` simply continues running the play--it will not stop again unless it hits another breakpoint.
+- `next` executes the next sentence or event in the play, returning you to the interactive console afterwards.
+- `continue` continues running the play--it will not stop again unless it hits another breakpoint.
+- `quit` or `exit` stop execution of the play completely.

 ## Using the console outside the debugger

 If you don't have a play yet and just want to mess around, you can open the console in the context of an empty play with the `shakespeare console` command, or simply `shakespeare`.

-In this mode, use `quit` or `exit` to quit out of the console.

 ## Other implementations